Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Introduction

-Unlike the electrons in the standard model of elementary particle physics~\cite{SchwartzBook}, the electrons in the solids are mounted on a lattice.
-Every periodic lattice structure belongs to one of the 230 possible space groups~\cite{DresselhausBook}.
-Some of these structures afford to give a low-energy effective theory for the electrons that is mathematically equivalent to the Dirac theory (e.g. in graphene~\cite{KatsnelsonBook}) or deformations of the Dirac theory as in certain structure of borophene~\cite{Zhou2014,Lopez2016} or the organic compound $\alpha-$(BEDT-TTF)$_2$I$_3$~\cite{Tajima2006,Katayama2006,Kobayashi2007,Kobayashi2009,Tajima2009,Isobe2017} or certain deformations of graphene~\cite{Goerbig2008}.
-For the Dirac electrons in solids, the dispersion relation giving energy $\eps$ of the quasiparticles at every momentum $\bs k$ will be a {\em Dirac} cone, and enjoys an {\em emergent Lorentz invariance} at low energies corresponding to length scales much larger than the lattice spacing~\cite{KatsnelsonBook}.
-But in materials hosting a tilted Dirac cone, the cone-shaped dispersion relation is tilted in energy-momentum space~\cite{Goerbig2008,Goerbig2009}.
-This tilt is characterized by set of parameters $\bs\zeta$.
-Presence of tilt in the Dirac cone, not only bestows the space with a preferred direction set by the vector $\bs\zeta$~\cite{Goerbig2008,Goerbig2009}, but also gives rise to an emergent spacetime structure~\cite{Jafari2019,Ojanen2019,OjanenPRX}.
-It turns out that, the tilt can be attributed to an underlying metric of the spacetime~\cite{Volovik2016,Tohid2019Spacetime,Jafari2019}.
-Therefore in the same way that Dirac materials enjoy an emergent Lorentz symmetry arising from an emergent Minkowski spacetime at long wave length for the lattice at hand, those materials that host a tilted Dirac cone can be assigned an emergent spacetime structure at long length scales which is controlled by $\bs\zeta$ and is given by \be ds^2=-v_F^2dt^2+(d{\bs r}-\bs\zeta v_F dt)^2, \ee where $v_F$ is the velocity scale that defines the emergent spacetime (which plays a role similar to the light speed $c$, but in real materials is two or three orders of magnitude smaller than $c$) and $\bs\zeta$ encodes the tilt of the Dirac cone~\cite{Tohid2019Spacetime}.
-For the rest of the paper we will set $v_F=1$.
 The isometries of the spacetime~\eqref{metricds.eqn} are appropriate deformations of the Lorentz group~\cite{Jafari2019}.
 As such, the spacetime defined by Eq.~\eqref{metricds.eqn} is a deformation of the Minkowski spacetime by a continuous parameter $\bs\zeta$.
 The presence of tilt $\bs\zeta$ modifies many of the physical properties of the materials, in particular including their interfaces with superconductors~\cite{Faraei2019PAR,Faraei2020Charged}.
-The above metric possesses a blackhole horizon~\cite{Bergholtz2020} that stems from spatial variation of the Gallilean boost $\bs\zeta$ in Eq.~\eqref{metricds.eqn}.
-Spatial variation of a parameter similar to $\bs\zeta$ can emulate a black-hole horizion in atomic Bose-Einstein condensates~\cite{Carusotto2008}, polariton superfluids~\cite{Gerace2012,Nguyen2015}.
-The spin-polarized currents are also predicted to implement black-hole horizon for magnons~\cite{Duine2017}.
-Our proposal differs from the above systems in that (i) the tilted Dirac/Weyl systems required are at ambient conditions and (ii) the quasiparticles of the theory are fermions, namely electrons and holes which carry electric charges.
-As such, any effects arising from the emergent structure of the spacetime, will leave direct signature in almost any electron spectroscopy experiment, including of course the transport (conductivity) measurements.
+The above metric possesses a black hole horizon~\cite{Bergholtz2020} that stems from spatial variation of the Galilean boost $\bs\zeta$ in Eq.~\eqref{metricds.eqn}.
+Spatial variation of a parameter similar to $\bs\zeta$ can emulate a black-hole horizon in atomic Bose-Einstein condensates~\cite{Carusotto2008}, as well as in the polariton super fluids~\cite{Gerace2012,Nguyen2015}.
+The spin-polarized currents are also predicted to be associated with black-hole horizon for magnons~\cite{Duine2017}.
+Our proposal for a spacetime structure based on tilted Dirac fermions differs from the above systems and even from the tilted Dirac cone of Majorana fermions~\cite{Foster2020} in that (i) the tilted Dirac/Weyl systems required for our purpose are at ambient conditions \hlt{and normal (non-superconducting) state} and (ii) the quasiparticles of the theory are fermions, namely electrons and holes which carry electric charges.
+As such, any effects arising from the emergent structure of the spacetime, will leave direct signature in almost any electron spectroscopy experiment, including of course the transport (conductivity) \hlt{phenomena discussed in this paper}.